7 min read

 Do not donate as Incognito or as a company on Open Collective.
 If you do, there's no way for our authentication system to see that you donated.
 In case you did donate incognito, register for Open Collective with the same email address you used to donate.
 If you registered as a company or run into issues, please contact us.

-For Logseq Sync to work properly, you must run at least version 0.8.12 of Logseq desktop or mobile.
+For Logseq Sync to work properly, you must run at least version 0.9.11 of Logseq desktop or mobile.
 Click here for the Desktop and Android app, and click here for the iOS app.

-How to activate the Sync feature
+How to enable the Sync feature

-Once you've ensured your Logseq graph runs fully local, it's time to enable the experimental Sync feature.
-To do so, go to Settings > Features and enable the Sync toggle.
 This works on Logseq Desktop, Android, and iOS.
 However, we strongly urge you to setup your first remote graph using the desktop app.

 Whiteboards are currently only available for Sponsors.